samxshang/samxshang.github.io/_posts/2018-03-01-first-conference-spsp-2018.md

 - Date: March 1-3
 - Location: Atlanta, GA

-I am presenting a poster: *The Effect of Negative Gender Stereotype on Easy and Hard Switching Tasks*.
+I am presenting a poster: *The Effect of Negative Gender Stereotype on Easy and Hard Switching Tasks*

 <br>

-Reference: \n
+Reference: <br>
 **Shang, S.**, Kathmandu, A., McCandliss, B., & Cohen, G. L. (2018, March). *The Effect of Negative Gender Stereotype on Easy and Hard Switching Tasks*.
 Poster presented at the 19th annual convention of the Society for Personality and Social Psychology, Atlanta, GA.